-The benefit is just for those expatriates who are highly skilled, but for those also who have their own capital funds in Saudi Arabia.
-Moreover, in this article, I am going to explain everything related to privileged iqama in Saudi Arabia, its costs, rights and benefits and requirements, and much more.
+The benefit is not only for those expatriates who are highly skilled, but for those also who have their own capital funds in Saudi Arabia.
+Moreover, in this article, I am going to explain everything related to privileged iqama in Saudi Arabia, its costs, rights benefits and requirements, and much more.

 The End of the Kafala System (Sponsorship Transfer)

 As per the current Saudi law and regulations, the kafala system is mandatory.
 This means expatriates will stick to just Kafeel, company, Mosasa, institute, etc. According to the kafala system, an expatriate is abounded to get leave or visit the home country as per the choice of his Kafeel, and similar in many more cases.